KALTCHUK/Z80_Modular_Computer/CPM software/Suprcalc/readme.md

 ## What you'll find in this directory ##
 SuperCalc, a powerful spreadsheet from Sorcim.
+I think this was the inspiration for Microsoft to create Excel.